KrishnanSG/holt-winters/README.md

 Holt's model or Double Exponential Smoothing is an extension to simple exponential smoothing.

 ### Drawbacks of SES
-- SES assumes the time series to be [stationary](https://otexts.com/fpp2/stationarity.html),i.e it assume the statistical properties such as the mean, variance and autocorrelation are all constant over time.
+- SES assumes the time series to be [stationary](https://otexts.com/fpp2/stationarity.html),i.e it assumes the statistical properties such as the mean, variance and autocorrelation are all constant over time.
-- But in general a majority of time series dataset have either trend or seasonality component, thus forecasts made by SES are unproductive.
+- But in general, a majority of time series have either trend or seasonality component, thus forecasts made by SES are unproductive.

 ### What is Holt's Model?
-Holt's model overcomes the drawback of SES by considering both level and trend commponent.
+Holt's model overcomes the drawback of SES by considering both level and trend component.
 The term **double exponential smoothing** was coined because exponential smoothing is performed both on level and trend component.

 ### Formula